-The log loss function is also commonly called logistic loss or cross-entropy loss (or simply cross entropy), and is often used in classification problems.
+The logistic loss or cross-entropy loss (or simply cross entropy) is often used in classification problems.
 Let's figure out why it is used and what meaning it has.
 To fully understand this post, you need a good ML and math background, yet I would still recommend ML beginners to read it (even though the material in this post wasn’t written in a step-by-step format).

 Let's start from afar…

 Let's think of how the linear regression problem is solved.
-We want to get a linear function (i.e. weights w) that approximates the target value up to error:
+We want to get a linear log loss function (i.e. weights w) that approximates the target value up to error: